26 Apr How to Hike the Alta Via 1

 We pressed on for a couple of hours until we reached Rifugio Sommariva Al Pramperet.
 The location was rather lovely with a nice backdrop of nearby mountains.
 Unfortunately, I had a rather forgetful experience here.
 Without going into too many details, I found that the staff seemed rather smug from the onset and there was a mix-up with our accommodation.
 Needless to say, our stay was rather uncomfortable and I couldn’t wait to get started on the hike again.

-You may have a better experience than me, but I would personally avoid this place and just stay at the next rifugio if possible.
+You may have a better experience than me, but I would personally avoid this place and just stay at the next rifugio if possible (or wildcamp).

 DAY 08 - Rifugio Sommariva al pramperet to La Pisa bus stop 20.7 km

 While it’s possible to walk all the way to Belluno, we’ve heard that the trail just gets worse from this point forward and the views less impressive.
 This is why most people end the hike at the La Pisa Bus stop rather than continuing.
 I hardly slept through the night and just wanted to start the hike asap.
 We left the rifugio shortly before sunrise and were met by our first steep climb of the day.

 It was a rather hefty climb up – only outmatched by our climb to Rifugio Biella at the beginning of the AV1.
 As we neared the top we were faced with a rather sketchy pass.
 One had to be fully concentrated passing through this section since one wrong step could spell the end of this trip.